nathansherburne/image_processing/README.md

 # Image Processor

-This is a simplified image processing app of the likes of Photoshop.
-I wrote the backend code for a computer vision class when I was in college and wrote a GUI with JavaFX so that I could visually test my code more efficiently.
+This is an image processing GUI that can apply various image processing operations to images.

+## Languages/Tools Used

+- Java
+- JavaFX
+- Eclipse
+- SceneBuilder

 ## Screenshots